securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 ## Quick Tips

-If you want to review the data you share with apps and websites because of the Cambridge Analytica scandal, read Part 6 on Apps, below.
+* If you want to review the data you share with apps and websites because of the Cambridge Analytica scandal, read Part 6 on Apps, below.

-If you want to change who can see your past or future posts, read Part 2 on Privacy.
+* If you want to change who can see your past or future posts, read Part 2 on Privacy.

-If you want to encrypt notification emails you receive from Facebook, read Part 1 on Security.
+* If you want to encrypt notification emails you receive from Facebook, read Part 1 on Security.

+* You can turn on encryption in the Facebook Messenger iOS and Android apps, though not on a desktop.
+Click *i*, *Settings*, *Secret Conversation*, *Turn On*, or click the lock icon when you open any new conversation.
+(Read Facebook's instructions [here] (https://www.facebook.com/help/messenger-app/1084673321594605?helpref=uf_permalink).)

+* Default privacy settings for Facebook posts apply to video streamed on Facebook Live, too.
+You can adjust the settings for any individual post.
+(Read Facebook's instructions [here] (https://www.facebook.com/help/120939471321735?helpref=related).)

-From any page on Facebook, open the Help menu under the question mark icon and select *Privacy Checkup* or *Privacy Shortcuts* for quick answers about privacy and your account.
+* From any page on Facebook, open the Help menu under the question mark icon and select *Privacy Checkup* or *Privacy Shortcuts* for quick answers about privacy and your account.

-Facebook privacy settings change frequently.
+* Facebook privacy settings change frequently.
 To stay on top of them, we recommend you read the news and check the site itself frequently, too.

 ## 1. Security